dchouzer/SLogo/README.md

         into an error message that the API can understand to show a error dialog message box.

-        Otherwise, if all of the messages are valid, the parser is enable to turn the text inputs into commands.
+        Otherwise, if all of the messages are valid, the parser is enabled to turn the text inputs into commands.

 Error Methods: